CLOSED for 2013

-Up here, you will find many kinds of apples to pick, more kinds to taste and take home.
-(More & more different kinds as time goes on.)
+In every harvest season, we offer many kinds of apples to pick, more kinds to taste and take home.
 Big, small, sour, sweet, red, green, yellow, gold, squeezed fresh for Poverty Lane sweet cider or squeezed & fermented for Farnum Hill ‘real’ ciders, the fruit you find here offers pleasure and surprise to just about everyone.
-(We grow some lovely pears and plums too.)
+(The land around here grows shockingly good apples, some of the best in the world — and some lovely pears too.)

 Early on we offer ready-picked Ginger Golds and Paula Reds, pick-your-own Macs and Cortlands, plus Clapp’s Favorite pears.
 Soon the Macouns, Gala, and some early heirloom apples come on.
 More and more varieties of apples & two more kinds of pears ripen as September passes and October begins.